 Newcomers Matt McGuire scored 203 runs and Evan Robson took 20 wickets.

 Graeme Tysoe was a great help as a steadying influence and made 360 runs.

 Other young players were introduced to senior cricket over the course of the season, and will hopefully play up the grades for a number of years to come.

-Overall, it was a very solid season for the Club on the field in Peter Coombs first year as President, with the Fifth Grade Two-Day Premiership and significant attendance increases the major highlights.
+Overall, it proved to be a very solid season for the Club under a new President, with the Fifth Grade Two-Day Premiership and significant attendance increases the major highlights.

-It was certainly a year of consolidation and rebuilding in all the grades, and with First Grade just missing out on both the one-day and two-day finals (finishing fifth out of eight), they had comfortably assured their place in the competition.
+It was certainly a year of consolidation and rebuilding in all the grades on the field, and although the First Grade just missed out on both the one-day and two-day finals (finishing fifth out of eight), they had comfortably assured their place in the competition.

 The biggest highlights came off the field, with a rejuvenated Club built over the months of 2015/16, thanks in no small part to Coombs and his Committee.

 Major attendances on Thursday and Saturday nights, a variety of event and functions, and inter-club WinterT20s had taken the Leeming Spartan Cricket Club to new levels, financially, professionally, and in terms of enjoyment.

 One of the more major renovations to the clubhouse occurred this season, with the construction of our hugely popular honour wall to house Spartan memorabilia being completed by Peter Coombs (pictured), Paul Kalleske and Daniel Coombs in October 2015.

 |Senior Vice President:||Glenn Hack (2nd Year)|